NicolaivdSmagt/lambda-c64-basic-runtime/README.md

 user    0m0.001s
 sys     0m0.000s
 ```
 However, running as Lambda runtime things change a bit.
 Python is a builtin runtime for Lambda, supported by AWS.
-Since our runtime is bootstrapped from a bash script, we add some additional startup latency.
+Since our custom C64 Basic runtime is bootstrapped from a bash script, we incur some additional startup latency.
 A warmed-up C64 Basic Lambda function completes in about 300ms, while a warmed-up Python function runs in as little as 1ms.